 - Proven to be safe and effective

 - 90% patient satisfaction rate

 - 1-week recovery

 - Keep your uterus and pelvic floor intact

 Uterine artery embolisation (UAE) means means blocking of the arteries supplying the uterus.
 It is performed by an interventional radiologist.
-Only a tiny nick on the skin is needed to allow insertion of a small 1 – 2mm diameter tube called catheter into the femoral artery in the groin.
+Only a tiny nick on the skin is needed to allow insertion of a small 1 – 2mm diameter tube called a catheter into the femoral artery in the groin.
 The catheter is navigated to the uterine artery under X-ray guidance.
 Tiny particles are then injected inside the uterine arteries to block the blood flow, thereby starving and killing the adenomyosis tissue.
-Normal uterine tissue has immense capacity to recruit dormant vessels are therefore remains unharmed.
+Normal uterine tissue has immense capacity to recruit dormant vessels and therefore remains unharmed.

 The procedure is suitable for women who wish to avoid a hysterectomy, keep their uterus and recover quickly.

 Endometrial ablation uses heat energy to destroy the inner lining of the uterus, so bleeding will be reduced.

 However, glands in the muscle (adeno= glands; myosis in the muscle) will be trapped.
 Some have described this as sealing off the juice on the BBQ hot plate.
 Bloating and period pain can get worse.
 Even with modern technology, adenomyosis deeper than 2.5mm cannot be treated by ablation, according to a 2015 study.